gitter-badger/miu-1/notes/Uncategorized.rst

 We have a 3 tier system like Hackage, Stackage nightly and Stackage LTS.

+Some key things that a package page should show:

+* Changes in functions transitively calling ``unsafeOk`` (or equivalent) between versions.

 Versioning
 ==========
 * Versioning is hard to do manually, let's automate as much as possible.